tiemonl/Bit-Heroes-Fishing-Bot/README.md

 ## How to use
 ### First steps
+- To make sure this program runs, a few setting settings need to be checked.
+	- Windows zoom settings need to be t
 ### Getting started with the program
 - Download the .exe from the [releases](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/releases) tab in GitHub.
 - Run the file